ots-m2m/sew-lwm2m-reference-design/README.md

 From here you can then open and import this project in `~/git/sew-lwm2m-reference-design`

 ## Configuring
-Open `sew_config.h` and set your server address and other configurations for your envionment.
+Open `sew_config.h` and set your server address and other configurations for your environment.

 ## Building